18F/join.tts.gsa.gov/pages/positions/cloud-adoption-specialist-usajobs.md

  - text: How to apply
    href: "#how-to-apply"
 ---
-### This announcement is open June 11th and closes June 25th at 11:59 ET

 The TTS Centers of Excellence (CoE) office is looking for someone to join their team as a Cloud Adoption Specialist (GS15).
 This page includes basic information about the role, the role summary and key objectives needed in order to perform the role well.